 VOLUNTEERING

-Could you facilitate sessions with children, young people or adults?
+Could you learn to facilitate sessions with children, young people or adults?
 Help them to learn about drugs and alcohol, to consider their attitudes, and to develop key skills such as peer resistance and parenting?

+Our volunteer training course is accredited by the Open College Network.
+It takes about 120 hours to complete, including distance learning and four practical training weekends.
 In return, we ask for an average of two hours per week of your time (or one day a month) to reach out to your community.
 Volunteers working together locally achieve more and benefit from mutual support and encouragement.
-If at least 8 people in your area want to train together, it may be possible to arrange training where you live.

-For more information download the information pack and application form below or contact us
+For more information, download the information pack and application form below, or contact us.

 WHAT OUR VOLUNTEERS SAY